Mesa Roof Rat Control

 Have a Problem with Pests?
 Choose the Best!

 Roof rats are a common problem throughout Mesa.
-More and more homeowners find themselves having to deal with a roof rat infestation.
+More and more homeowners and business owners find themselves having to deal with a roof rat infestation.
 These hardy rodents first showed up in the early 2000s and they’ve been spreading ever since, moving from the Arcadia neighborhood out to Scottsdale, Tempe, Mesa and the East Valley.
 Now, they’ve even spread to Ahwatukee and the West Valley.
 Fortunately, our team of state-certified Mesa roof rat control technicians at Arizona's Best Choice Pest & Termite Services have over 20 years of experience and the equipment necessary to show these pests the door for good!

 Signs of a Roof Rat Infestation